ramirezfx/mobirise-appimage/README.md

 # mobirise-appimage

-## This script will download the latest version of mobirise and create an AppImage
+This script will download the latest version of mobirise and create an AppImage

+## INSTALLATION: